 The council and private developers built numerous blocks of flats in the second half of the 20th century and other parts of the old town have since been subject to further modernisation, especially in the late 1980s, with a complex of riverside terraces, offices and a pub.
 Recent gated blocks of loft-style apartments have further added to the disharmony but Old Isleworth nevertheless retains enough heritage to justify its appellation.

 Odeon Parade is a conversion of Isleworth Studios (formerly the Odeon cinema) into 36 apartments.
-Isleworth is the home of the massively redeveloped West Middlesex University Hospital (shown in the drone photograph below) and – on the Osterley border at the top of the map below – of Sky TV.
+Isleworth is the home of the massively redeveloped West Middlesex University Hospital (shown in the drone photograph below) and – on the Osterley border, beyond the top of the map below – of Sky TV.

 Shown in the photograph at the top,* Isleworth riverside is designated both a conservation area (which extends to include Syon Park) and a ‘viewpoint in all directions’, offering sights that include Isleworth Ait, Richmond Old Deer Park and Kew Observatory.